 Gov. Youngkin signs order to strengthen Virginia’s election security

-Virginia Gov. Glenn Youngkin signed an executive order Friday aimed at boosting the state’s election security by directing the Department of Elections and other agencies to update safeguards that protect voter data, voting machines, and election systems from cyber threats.
+Virginia Gov. Glenn Youngkin signed an executive order Friday aimed at boosting the state’s election security.
+The order directs the Department of Elections and other agencies to update safeguards that protect voter data, voting machines and election systems from cybersecurity threats.

 Youngkin’s order also calls for stronger cybersecurity protocols, regular system testing, and closer coordination with state and local election officials.

 “Free and fair elections are the bedrock of our democracy.
-That’s why it is so important that we do everything we can to make our elections as secure as possible, ensuring that our lists are accurate and our systems are reliable,” Youngkin said in a statement about the order.
+That’s why it is so important that we do everything we can to make our elections as secure as possible, ensuring that our lists are accurate and our systems are reliable,” Youngkin said in a press release.
 “Virginia has paper ballots, counting machines and not voting machines, no internet connections, along with extensive procedures to remove ineligible individuals from the voter rolls.”

-The order tasks election officials with ensuring that voter data is shared securely and that ineligible voters are removed from the rolls through the expanded use of the Department of Homeland Security’s SAVE database.
+The order tasks election officials with ensuring that voter data is shared securely and that ineligible voters are removed from the rolls through the expanded use of the Department of Homeland Security’s Systematic Alien Verification for Entitlements database.

-It also requires the Virginia Fusion Center and Department of Emergency Management to conduct a statewide election preparedness exercise before early voting in a race begins to test coordination, response plans, and communication across agencies.
+It also requires the Virginia Fusion Center and Department of Emergency Management to conduct a statewide election preparedness exercise before early voting begins, to test coordination, response plans and communication across agencies.